Nautical phrases that

 |

-Anchor light
+Anchor Lamp

 lights are required to be displayed by ships over 150 feet in length. |